aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 comments: true
 ---

 Modern AI applications are no longer single-shot inference calls — they are long-running agents that plan, act, observe, and retry across time.
+An AI agent loop that retrieves context from a vector store, calls an LLM, writes results to a database, waits for human approval, and then triggers downstream actions can run for minutes, hours, or even days.
+Without a **durable orchestration layer**, any transient infrastructure failure restarts the entire loop from scratch: re-billing expensive LLM calls, duplicating side effects, and losing all accumulated context.

+Coordinating these agents reliably requires a layer that:
+- **Survives crashes** — agent state is persisted after every step, not held in-memory
+- **Guarantees exactly-once execution** — an LLM call or external API write is never re-invoked after it succeeds
+- **Scales horizontally** — thousands of concurrent agent instances without bottlenecks
+- **Enables long sleeps** — an agent can wait days for a human-in-the-loop response without holding a process open

-Coordinating these agents reliably requires a **workflow orchestration layer** that survives crashes, scales horizontally, and guarantees exactly-once execution semantics.
-[Temporal](https://temporal.io/) is one of the leading open-source platforms for this — and [CockroachDB](https://www.cockroachlabs.com/) is its ideal distributed persistence backend.
+[Temporal](https://temporal.io/) is the leading open-source platform for this class of problem.
+[CockroachDB](https://www.cockroachlabs.com/) is its ideal distributed persistence backend — giving Temporal's stateless execution cluster an indestructible, globally replicated storage foundation.

 A **workflow orchestration framework** manages the lifecycle of long-running, multi-step programs.
 Instead of writing retry loops, checkpointing logic, and failure recovery by hand, you declare your business logic as a sequence of **durable steps** and let the framework handle the rest.
 The core promises are: